lexicHQ/docs/command-line-interface.md

 rbp serve
 ```

-The will prepare the bot and star the local server under `http://localhost:4000`.
+The will prepare the bot and start the local debugger:

 ![](debug.png)